umdbrett/INST-377/git/README.md

 In order to use Git on your computer, you might need to install an app.
 After install the required app, every Git process is done either on the Github website or on your command-line app.

 - If you're using **Mac**, it is possible that Git is already installed along with Xcode.
 Try to open "Terminal" app, and type `git` and hit "enter".
 If not installed, Mac will automatically open a window to install Git.
 - If you're using **Windows**, install "Git Shell" or "Git Bash".
-It is available at [this link](https://git-scm.com/download/win)
+Each is available at [this link](https://git-scm.com/download/win)
-- If you're using **Linux**, see [this page](https://git-scm.com/download/linux) for the instruction -- the installation command is different depending on the Linux version.
+- If you're using **Linux**, see [this page](https://git-scm.com/download/linux) for the instructions -- the installation command is different depending on your Linux version.

 ### Creating a Git Repo (on the Github Website)
 1. Create your account and log in.
 2. Click the "New repository" button.
-3. Enter "Repository Name" and "Description" (e.g., "Myeong-Git-Test")
+3. Enter "Repository Name" and "Description" (e.g., "Reb-Git-Test")
 4. Set whether you want to make it "Public" or "Private".
 For this exercise, just make it "Public".
 5. Click "Create Repository"